Jack Colback: Newcastle United

-On 9 June 2014, Colback signed for Newcastle United on a free transfer.
-He is the first player since Lionel Pérez in 1998 to transfer directly from Sunderland to Newcastle.
+On 9 June 2014, Colback signed for Newcastle United on a free transfer, becoming the first player since Lionel Pérez in 1998 to transfer directly from Sunderland to Newcastle.
 As a supporter of Newcastle he admitted that due to the rivalry between the two clubs, Sunderland fans would "hate [him] for the rest of [his] life".
 Sunderland criticised Colback's move to Newcastle United, and described the transfer as leaving a "bitter taste".

 Colback made his competitive debut on 17 August as Newcastle began the season with a 2–0 defeat at home to Manchester City, playing the full 90 minutes.
 Colback scored his first goal for the club on 28 December in a 3–2 win over Everton, intercepting a Ross Barkley clearance to score Newcastle's third of the match.
 Four days later he scored in the second consecutive game, a 25-yard strike in a 3–3 draw against Burnley.

 Colback was targeted by Hull City and Wolverhampton Wanderers for a loan deal in August 2017.
 He turned down the offers due to geographical reasons and instead started training with the junior team.
 He was excluded from the club's official team photo for the 2017–18 season.
 Benítez justified his exclusion by saying that the club "had decided the squad before".

 On 23 June 2020, Colback was released by Newcastle United.

 Nottingham Forest

 In January 2018, Colback joined Championship club Nottingham Forest on loan for the rest of the 2017–18 season.
 After joining Forest, he accused Newcastle United manager Rafael Benítez of disrespecting him during his stint at the club, claiming that he was "treated more like a number than a human being".
 That July, Colback returned to Forest on a season-long loan, with an obligation to a permanent transfer at the end of the league campaign.

 After the permanent transfer to Forest did not occur, Colback remained at Newcastle for a further season before returning to Forest on a free transfer from 11 August 2020 onwards.
 Colback had continued to live in Nottingham after his return to Newcastle United, as his wife and children had settled in the city.
 His third Forest debut came on 12 September, in a losing effort to Queens Park Rangers.
+Colback was released by Forest on 2 June 2023.

+Queens Park Rangers

+Colback joined QPR on 1 August 2023, signing a two-year deal.
+He made his debut for the club as a half time substitute in the 1–0 loss to Ipswich Town.
+A week later, Colback scored his first goal for Queens Park Rangers in a 2–1 away loss to Southampton.
+The following week, he scored again, this time in a 2–0 away win against Middlesbrough.